 Michael & Alicia Cozzie

 Together, Michael and Alicia have eight children (six are pictured).
 They are originally from Illinois but currently reside in Southern California.
 Michael and Alicia worked at camps in Wisconsin at Lake Lucerne for a number of years.
 Additionally, Alicia worked as a children’s counselor for Lutheran Social Services for seven years before choosing to stay home to raise her children.
 She currently home schools three of her children…all boys!
 Michael is a talented musician who sings and plays a variety of instruments well (piano, guitar, bass, and drums).
-Michael was the drummer at Sukkot in Orosi (Growing in Torah) this past fall.
+Michael was the drummer at Sukkot in Orosi (Growing in Torah) the past two years.
+He also played bass on the MWC music team.
+Both Alicia and Michael were cabin counselors last year.

 Both Michael and Alicia were in the Christian church for nearly twenty years, even while having doubts.
 After learning of the Father’s name, as well as several years of uncovering lies in the modern church, they both felt called to leave the church where they were both leaders.
 They chose to follow Torah and state, “It has been a complete blessing and has completely changed the way we live.
 His Law is not burdensome and brings blessing.”

-Messiah West Coast is excited to have such a vibrant person at camp!
+Messiah West Coast is excited to welcome Jeff Kelly for a second year.